Gail Lawson - Biography

 I am always very aware that God is the great potter and I am a clay vessel created by His hands.
 Kind of takes you back to fundamentals, doesn’t it?
 It also keeps me from taking myself too seriously.
 After all, I am just imitating the original creator.
 And it's just dirt, isn't it?

 Love of the human face has driven me to sculpture.
 Painting is very satisfying, but I wanted to be able to close my eyes, run my hands over the clay and “see” the face of the one I was sculpting.
 I find that sculpting portraits is “enough”.
-As I learn more about armatures and such, I want to sculpt entire bodies of babies and children.
+As I learned more about armatures and methods, I long to sculpt the faces of those people around me.
 They bring out the best in me.
-After all, I am Gavin, Alyssa.
-Judah and Jeremiah's “Nana”.
-(Ask me about my grandchildren!)
+My husband, Jonathan Spader, and I share 5 wonderful children and 8 grandchildren.

 Besides working at Dan’s studio for several years, I have taken workshops with many wonderful clay artists and sculptors.
 Philippe Faraut conducted workshops at Dan Finch Pottery in April 2006 and 2007 and I was privileged to study with him.
 Philippe is one of the foremost sculptors in this country and the techniques he shares are priceless.
 I feel as if I should just mail him a check each month to show him how much he has helped me to improve.
 He is an amazing instructor - maybe the best I have ever had.